googlebe/chrome-headless-screenshot-api/README.md

 This is a work in progress (see [issues](https://github.com/automatethatshit/chrome-headless-screenshot-api/issues)).
 Use in production isn't recommended at the moment (although we will be testing using it to power the [ATS screenshot tool](https://automatethatshit.com/lab/website-screenshot)).

+Note: The beta version of Chrome is being used for now, because opening new tabs through the remote debugging protocol doesn't work in the stable version of Chrome 59.

 ## Running Locally

-This project provides a simple Vagrantfile will create a VM running Ubuntu and run a script that installs it's dependencies.
+This project provides a simple Vagrantfile that will create a VM running Ubuntu and run a script that installs it's dependencies.

 To get started running the API locally, first clone this repository: